w3c/wai-accessibility-principles/index.md

 Keyboard accessibility includes:

--   All functionality that is available by mouse is also available by keyboard;
+-   All functionality that is available by mouse is also available by keyboard
--   Keyboard focus does not get trapped in any part of the content;
+-   Keyboard focus does not get trapped in any part of the content
--   Web browsers, authoring tools, and other tools provide keyboard support.
+-   Web browsers, authoring tools, and other tools provide keyboard support

 Meeting this requirement helps keyboard users, including people using alternative keyboards such as keyboards with ergonomic layouts,